How to Find the Old Fairy Bridge on the Isle of Man

-The story that I’ve heard goes that fewer and fewer people were visiting the original site so a “Bigwig” decided to create a more accessible one that would draw more tourists.
-It’s worked and it seems most of the island will say Good morning/Good day/Good evening to the fairies when they drive past on the A5.
-A true Manxie will say it in Manx Gaelic: Moghrey mie Vooinjer Veggey (Good morning Fairies), Fastyr mie Vooinjer Veggey (Good afternoon Fairies), or Oie vie Vooinjer Veggey (Good night Fairies).
+The story that I’ve heard goes that fewer and fewer people were visiting the original site, so a government official decided to create a more accessible one that would draw more tourists.
+It’s worked, and most of the Island will greet fairies when they drive past on the A5.
+A true Manxie will say it in Manx Gaelic: Moghrey mie Vooinjer Veggey (Good morning fairies), Fastyr mie Vooinjer Veggey (Good afternoon fairies), or Oie vie Vooinjer Veggey (Good night fairies).
 But are we greeting in vain?
-Are the Fairies really there?
+Are the fairies really there?

 How to Find the Real Fairy Bridge

-Many people know of the existence of the “Real” Fairy Bridge but aren’t quite sure where it is.
-Fortunately with the help of online references and the instruction from schoolyard attendants at Kewaigue school and a local I was able to find it.
-I’ll be honest with you though – we walked right past it the first time round!
-I set off with my friend Clare and we both passed over the footbridge on the Middle River without ever thinking to look around that area.
-There isn’t a sign telling you to head off on the narrow track that follows the water so we kept going and eventually split up trying to find it.
+Many people know of the existence of the real Fairy Bridge but aren’t quite sure where it is.
+Fortunately, with the help of online references and local help, I found it.
+I’ll be honest, though – we walked right past it the first time.
+I set off with my friend Clare, and we both passed over the footbridge on the Middle River without thinking of looking around that area.
+There isn’t a sign telling you to head off on the narrow track that follows the water, so we kept going and eventually split up, trying to find it.

-After trekking back on my own I made out the silhouette of the bridge’s arch through the trees and finally found what we were looking for!
-It’s far more magical and beautiful than the new site and I spent some time wandering around and enjoying listening to the sound of the water and autumn leaves rustling above.
-Not a soul came by while I was there but I did have a peek at the offerings left by past visitors.
-Some were coins but others were letters asking the Fairies to grant a happy holiday season, good weather, and a boyfriend!
-I was surprised that there weren’t more but then found this article describing how someone cleaned up the site earlier this year.
+After trekking back on my own, I made out the silhouette of the bridge’s arch through the trees and finally found what we were looking for!
+It’s far more magical and beautiful than the new site, and I spent some time wandering around and enjoying listening to the sound of the water and autumn leaves rustling above.
+Not a soul came by while I was there, but I did have a peek at the offerings left by past visitors.
+Some were coins, but others were letters asking the fairies to grant a happy holiday season, good weather, and a boyfriend.
+I was surprised that there weren’t more but found this article describing how someone cleaned up the site earlier this year.

 Discover More About the Isle of Man

-- 13 Spooky and Haunted Places on the Isle of Man
+- 13 Spooky Places in the Isle of Man

 - Day Trip Around the Isle of Man